-The Humber Keel & Sloop Preservation Society is a registered charity No 503747.
+The Humber Keel and Sloop Preservation Society.

 Thank you for the continued support to all our members and friends.
 Your input is a valuable tool to ensure the progress of the society and ensure the future of our vessels.
 If any member, or perspective member feels that they could help with the society in terms of its publicity, promotional events, fund raising or can help with maintenance and crewing of our vessels please use the contact facility to get in touch with our chairman.